WANdisco/wandisco-documentation-ldm/docs/create-migration.md

 ## Create a new migration with the UI

-1. Choose a source and target from previously defined [storages](#configure-storage).
+1. Choose a source and target from one of your [storages](./configure-storage.md).
 1. Choose the Path to set the scope of the migration.
-1. Enable the **Auto-start migration** option if you want to start the migration immediately after creation.
+1. Enable the **Auto-start migration** option if you want to start the migration right away.
+(You can start it manually when [viewing it later](./manage-migrations.md#manage-migrations-with-the-ui) if you prefer.)
-   Migrations can be started at a later point when [viewing migration details](#view-migrations).
 1. [Apply any exclusions](#assign-exclusions-to-a-new-migration) to reduce the scope within this Path.
 1. Select the **Overwrite** or **Skip if Size Match** setting for the migration.
    * **Skip if Size Match** - If the file size is identical between the source and target, the file is skipped.
 If it’s a different size, the whole file is replaced.